Aaron-Macneill/youtube-subscription-download-manager/README.md

 # youtube-subscription-download-manager
-YSDM is a simple python library for downloading subscriptions
+YSDM is a simple python library for downloading videos from your subscriptions feed